Porgramming-Hero-web-course/batch-4-assignment-1-sabbirsami/src/blogs/blog-1.md

-The significance of union and intersection types in Typescript.
+# The significance of union and intersection types in Typescript.

+### Union Types:
 In typescript union work like or it allow a variable to have several types for example:

 ```typescript